 - Are there thorough explanations and details of what the app does?
 Legitimate app developers will usually write out a good explanation of instructions and features of the app.

 - Many fake apps are clones of popular, established apps.
 Examine the name of the developer to see if it matches up with the app.
 Note the amount of reviews- hugely popular apps will have hundreds, if not thousands of user reviews.

 To add an extra layer of reassurance when browsing for new apps, download Norton Mobile Security and use it to scan new apps before you run them – you might be surprised what you find out.

 Social Media Spam

-If you’re on Twitter you’ll know how annoying it is to be followed by a garbled name with zero followers, and to then receive a tweet with little more than a link.
-And Facebook is full of fake profiles, some of which have innocent intentions, but most are there to provide fake Likes on demand – or to spam genuine users with phishing links.
-However convincing a message may be, never click on a link sent by a stranger.
+If you’re on Twitter you know how annoying it is to be followed by a garbled name with zero followers, then receive a tweet with little more than a link.
+Facebook is full of fake profiles, some of which have innocent intentions, but most are there to provide fake Likes on demand – or to spam genuine users with phishing links.
+However convincing a message may be, never click on a link sent by a stranger or send money.
 Even if it seems harmless enough at the time, you could end up either giving your valuable personal details to a criminal, or – worse – have malware inserted onto your mobile.

 SMS Phishing (Smishing)

 The same applies over old-fashioned SMS, with messages arriving from unknown numbers urging you to reply to a number or to click on a link and open it in your phone’s browser.
 Again, doing so may be harmless, but will more likely insert malware onto your phone – or at least alert scammers to the fact that your number is active and worth targeting again.